 Gujarat – also known as the Jewel of Western India.
 One of the most sought after tourist destinations.
-Often you must have heard Amitabh Bachchan campaigning - “Kuch din to guzaariye Gujarat mei (Spend at least some days in Gujarat)”.
+Often you must have heard Amitabh Bachchan campaigning – “Kuch din to guzaariye Gujarat mei (Spend at least some days in Gujarat)”.
 Well, he is right.
 Gujarat is full of surreal natural beauty with Rann of Kutch and Saputara Hills to adorn the state.
 Birthplace of great figures like Mahatma Gandhi and Sardar Vallabhai Patel, this state truly has a lot to offer to the tourists.
-Here is a list of a few places which you must visit:
+Here is a list of best offbeat places in Gujarat which you must visit:

 1) Gopnath Beach